-JB has received unrestricted research funding to study smoking cessation from pharmaceutical companies that manufacture smoking cessation medications.
-JB, FN, OP, and DS are unpaid members of the scientific committee for the Smoke Free app and have no financial interest in the app.
+JB has received unrestricted research funding to study smoking cessation from pharmaceutical companies who manufacture smoking cessation medications.
+JB, FN, OP and DS are unpaid members of the scientific committee for the 'Smoke Free' app and have no financial interest in the app.